vineet-sinha/amplifyBot/README.md

 TWITTER_ACCESS_TOKEN_SECRET
 ```

+The service runs by defualt on port 3000.
+To change this, set the `PORT` environment variable.

 #### Slack

 You will need to create an app for development purposes to test with.
 It's best to create your own slack workspace for testing.